 When people have felt marginalized or excluded, like many interfaith families have, they often do not feel they are part of “everyone.”
 An inclusive organization should explicitly and unambiguously commit to including these groups.
 For interfaith families, that means stating clearly that “interfaith families,” or “mixed-faith couples,” or “both partners in an interfaith marriage” are welcome and embraced by your community.

-We also recommend you avoid terms like “non-Jewish spouses and partners” and instead say “spouses and partners who are not Jewish.”
+We also recommend you avoid terms like “non-Jewish spouses and partners” and instead say “spouses and partners of different faith backgrounds.”
 This centers them and defines them by who they are, rather than who they are not.

 This inclusion statement should appear where it can immediately be seen when someone arrives on your website.

 “Home to cultural Jews and spiritual seekers, Dorshei Emet is an egalitarian, progressive community where Jewish traditions are celebrated and innovation is welcomed.
 An open community where everyone is welcomed regardless of religious background, sexual orientation, gender identity, and socio-economic status.
 We welcome interfaith couples, and celebrate the individual stories of our members.
 We promote Jewish life through creative approaches to spirituality, ethics and culture.”

 You can find more examples of inclusion statements from all types of Jewish organizations in our free eLearning course, The Language and Optics of Interfaith Engagement.

 As the saying goes, a picture is worth a thousand words.
 When it comes to your website, a picture or a video conveys a lot about who your organization is in a single glance.
 For visitors to your site, it is important to show them at first glance, they will feel comfortable in your community—and that there are others like them there.

 We recommend you try to feature diverse families, couples and individuals—people who are racially and ethnically diverse, LGBTQ+ families, single-parent families, people with disabilities and people of all ages—in your website images.